marcanuy/django-slugs-example-app/README.md

 # django-slugs-example-app
-A basic app to show how to add slugs to models
+A basic app to show how to generate slugs based in a  model's field.

+Full explanation:

 # Installation